-Lewandowski, Mueller doubles send Bayern second with Bielefeld win
+Lewandowski, Mueller Doubles Send Bayern Second With Bielefeld Win

-Bayern Munich’s Polish forward Robert Lewandowski celebrates scoring the 0:3 goal with Bayern Munich’s German forward Thomas Mueller during the German first division Bundesliga football match between DSC Arminia Bielefeld and FC Bayern Munich at the SchuecoArena in Bielefeld, western Germany, on October 17, 2020. – Bayern Munich’s Thomas Muller celebrates scoring their first goal with Serge Gnabry (Photo by WOLFGANG RATTAY / POOL / AFP)

-Robert Lewandowski and Thomas Mueller both scored twice as Bayern Munich banished their early-season blues with a thumping 4-1 win over Bundesliga minnows Arminia Bielefeld on Saturday.
+Robert Lewandowski and Thomas Mueller both scored twice as Bayern Munich banished their early-season blues with a thumping 4-1 win over Bundesliga minnows Arminia Bielefeld on Saturday after a “crazy” first half.

 The champions burst out of the blocks and had an early penalty appeal turned down before Mueller bundled in the opener on eight minutes.

-Lewandowski doubled the lead shortly afterward, smashing the ball in from the edge of the area after a sharp cross from Leon Goretzka.
+Lewandowski doubled the lead shortly afterwards, smashing the ball in from the edge of the area after a sharp cross from Leon Goretzka.

 Japan winger Ritsu Doan then pulled one back for Bielefeld on the break, the PSV Eindhoven loanee netting his first Bundesliga goal since moving to Germany in the summer.

-Yet despite a late red card for Corentin Tolisso, Bayern was untroubled in the final stages and can now turn their attention to Wednesday’s Champions League opener against Atletico Madrid.
+Yet despite a late red card for Corentin Tolisso, Bayern were untroubled in the final stages and can now turn their attention to Wednesday’s Champions League opener against Atletico Madrid.

-Hansi Flick’s side now sits level on points with third-placed Borussia Dortmund, who snatched a late 1-0 win at Hoffenheim earlier on Saturday.
+Hansi Flick’s side now sit level on points with third-placed Borussia Dortmund, who snatched a late 1-0 win at Hoffenheim earlier on Saturday.

 Haaland, 20, surged forward on the break to set up Reus with a tap-in and snatch Dortmund’s first away victory over Hoffenheim in eight years.